 |GOOD||Your invitation to the upcoming CBA Awards Luncheon on March 12th|

 |BETTER||CBA Awards Luncheon March 12th; RSVP by February 28th|

-- Now What?
+- Now what?
 Define your expectations in the body of the message.
 Do you want your recipients to act, respond, read, or is the email FYI only?

-- One Topic.
+- One topic.
 Include only one topic per message.
 If this isn’t possible, then describe and number multiple topics as in 5 items to add to the Wednesday meeting agenda.
 Put action items or questions on separate lines so they stand out and get noticed.

-- Who is Your Audience?
+- Who is your audience?
 Be careful with your tone and language.
 As with any other communication, match the message to your audience.
 Unless the reader understands your dry sense of humor, for instance, they may be confused or offended rather than amused.
 Clearly identify yourself to strangers within your message and in the message signature.

 Save Time with Prewritten Responses

 For more time-saving Microsoft Outlook techniques, find additional shortcuts, tips and tricks at TheSoftwarePro.com/Outlook.

-By Dawn Bjork, MCT, The Software Pro®
+By Dawn Bjork, MCT, MOSM, CVP, The Software Pro®

 Microsoft Certified Trainer, Productivity Speaker, Certified Virtual Presenter